TransformerLensOrg/TransformerLens/docs/source/content/contributing.md

 A description of what the function/class does, including as much detail as is necessary to fully understand it.

+Warning:

+Any warnings to the user (e.g. common pitfalls).

 Examples:

 Include any examples here.
 They will be checked with doctest.